alecperkins/nfrom1to10/README.md

 ## App

-The app is an AppEngine project, with JavaScript and CSS generated from CoffeeScript and Sass.
+The app is an AppEngine project written in Python, with JavaScript and CSS generated from CoffeeScript and Sass.

 ## Posts